 All commercial drivers who are operating a commercial motor vehicle or carrying more than 16 passengers must be DOT drug and alcohol tested.

-Random testing is done on an unannounced basis when the driver is “on-duty” or just before or after becoming on-duty.
+Random drug testing is done on an unannounced basis when the driver is “on-duty” or just before or after becoming on-duty.

 Suspicion – supervisors, can require a driver to be drug or alcohol tested whenever the driver exhibits signs of drug or alcohol abuse.